Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 • Bodysuits and vests

-Many patterns include multiple sizes, making it easy to knit for different babies or reborn dolls.
+Many patterns include multiple sizes within a single pattern, making it easy to knit for different babies, prepare garments for future growth or create matching outfits for reborn dolls.

-If you are knitting for a reborn doll rather than a real baby, many DollieBabies patterns include reborn doll height measurements as well as baby weight sizes, allowing you to select the correct size for either dolls or babies.
+If you're knitting for a reborn doll rather than a real baby, many DollieBabies patterns include reborn doll height measurements alongside the baby sizing.
+This makes it easy to choose the correct size whether you're knitting for a baby, a collector or a reborn doll enthusiast.

 Back to blogs